- How is melanoma skin cancer treated?

 How is melanoma skin cancer treated?

-Once melanoma has been found and staged, your cancer care team will recommend treatment options.
+Once melanoma has been found and staged, your cancer care team will discuss treatment options with you.
 Depending on your own case, you may have different types of doctors on your treatment team.
 These doctors may include:

 - A dermatologist: a doctor who treats diseases of the skin